ABOUT

 KEIJI ATSUTA

-Director of the Board / Chief Operating Officer
+Member of the Board of Directors, Chief Operating Officer

 Graduated from Kyushu University with a degree in Aerospace Engineering.
 After joining Mitsubishi Corporation, he was in charge of overseas sales and business investment in the automotive industry.
 While stationed overseas, he was transferred to an invested subsidiary and engaged in corporate planning and strategy development.
 He joined Frontier Management Inc., where he mainly formulated medium- to long-term strategies for small and medium-sized companies in the food manufacturing and restaurant industries and supported their implementation.
 He joined Interstellar Technologies Inc. in January 2022, and is responsible for business development, corporate planning, PR and marketing.
 He was appointed to the Board as COO in May 2024.

-Director of the Board / Chief Operating Officer
+Member of the Board of Directors, Chief Operating Officer

 KEIJI ATSUTA